oroinc/documentation/user/back-office/system/configuration/system/integrations/microsoft-settings/microsoft-single-sign-on.rst

 Log in with Microsoft 365
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-When a user opens the login page of an instance for which single sign-on capability is enabled, they can see an additional **Log in with Microsoft 365** button.
+When a user opens the login page of the instance with the enabled single sign-on capability, they can see an additional **Log in with Microsoft 365** button.

 .. image:: /user/img/microsoft/log_in_with_microsoft_365.jpg
    :alt: The login page with the button to log in with Microsoft 365